-Most of the general music which is played uses frequency range from 110Hz to 3,500Hz.
+Most of the general music which is played uses a frequency range from 110Hz to 3,500Hz.
 This includes the sounds produced by violins and cellos.

 For a classical music loving car owner, the system should be rated for 40Hz to 12,000Hz.

 Sound quality from a car speaker often depends on its position in the car.
 Installing an aftermarket speaker without considering the position you put it can have an effect on the quality of sound you will be getting.
-If you also install the speakers using wrong techniques, you might have issues with the speakers.
+If you also install the speakers using the wrong techniques, you might have issues with the speakers.

 Incompatible aftermarket products